 Travel expands your world, but living, working and participating in the places you visit expands your understanding, your community, and your potential.

 Janaina Colomba is a writer, traveller, and creative inspired by the beauty and wisdom of people and places.
 Her personal mission is to bridge cultural gaps and ignite community and understanding.
-Janaina is currently based in Cairo, Egypt and can be found on Instagram.
+At the time of writing Janaina was based in Cairo, Egypt.